edissyum/opencapture/README.md

    - Wrote fully in Python for the backend, using Flask micro framework.
 JS/jQuery/JINJA2/CSS for the front
    - Already set to use **fr_FR** or **en_EN** locales.
 Other locales could be added easily using simple json file
    - Multiple ADR (LAD) profile, using INI file
-   - SIRET/SIREN & Adress verification (Only FR for now)
+   - SIRET/SIREN & Adress verification (Only FR for now, could be disabled in settings)
    - Complex locale REGEX used.
 Easy to improve and modify
    - You have the choice to convert PDF to TIFF or JPG.
 With the TIFF format the results are better but the size of files are much much bigger